The AMT-USC Biometric P12 and Q16 Solutions and the new Medicam Multi Biometric with AI with Quantum Data Lock User

 The FIPS-140-02, NIST 800-417 and FBI 201.1 and 201.2 complaint product, JWICS cleared for testing and GSA HSPD-12/PIV Approved.
 1st and only Biometric GSA Verified fully Compliant) next gen CAC/Biometric Migration Solution.

 The search for the one card solutions has been ongoing for over 10 years with no solution to date until now.
-Introducing the AMT-USC P12, the most advanced Multi Biometric today (fingerprint, Iris, Facial, Hand, Foot, DNA).
-The first and still the only Biometric all Technology next gen CAC One Card HSPD-12/PIV and CCA (all hardware continuous authentication) approved as fully compliant.
+Introducing the AMT-USC P12 and the Q16, the most advanced Multi Biometrics today (fingerprint, Iris, Facial, Hand, Foot, DNA).
+The first and still the only Biometric all Technology next gen CAC One Card HSPD-12/PIV and all hardware continuous authentication approved as fully compliant.
 It stops Insider Risk, it stops hacker implanted software.
 Five different network security certifications for up to five different networks.
 This is the "OneCard" finally delivered.

 Not made in a garage.
 This is the only solution that was co-developed with DARPA, DISA and the FBI, is the P12 from AMT-USC.
-The P12 is twelve is Biometric simultaneous continuous authentications CCA all hardware complete Solution.
+The P12 is twelve is Biometric simultaneous continuous authentications with all hardware phraseology mapping all hardware complete Solution.
 Many cards to one.
 This ends passwords and repetitive and mind-numbing continuous authentication requirements.
 Say goodbye to insider threat, it is over.
-The P12 does it all for you.
+The P12 and Q16 do it all for you.

-It is to be clearly noted here that there is no deployed system until the P5 and P12 from AMT-USC that seamlessly and continuously protects military or commercial networks from multiple threats, including credential sharing, credential theft, walk-away attacks, automated attacks using USB/rubber ducky/scripting, and/ or credential escalation or insider risk or external threats.
-That is until the arrival of the AMT-USC P12-ID Quantum AI “Smart OneCard” Identity Biometric.
+It is to be clearly noted here that there is no deployed system until the P5, P12 and the new Q16 from AMT-USC that seamlessly and continuously protects military or commercial networks from multiple threats, including credential sharing, credential theft, walk-away attacks, automated attacks using USB/rubber ducky/scripting, and/ or credential escalation or insider risk or external threats.
+That is until the arrival of the AMT-USC Q16 Quantum AI “Smart OneCard” Identity Biometric.

 THE SMART MANAGED ONECARD SOLUTION: